jsmreese/moment-duration-format/README.md

 `precision` (number) defines the number of decimal fraction or integer digits to display for the final value.

-The default precison value is `0`.
+The default precision value is `0`.

 ```javascript
 moment.duration(123, "minutes").format("h [hrs]");
 // "2 hrs"